zafrinkaisar7/PH-A05/README.md

 ### 3. What is Event Bubbling and how does it work?

-Event bubbling is a JavaScript (and web) event propagation mechanism where an event triggered on a specific child element first triggers its own event handler, then "bubbles up" through its parent, grandparent, and other ancestors up to the document's root.
-This process allows parent elements to respond to events that occurred on their descendants, and it is the default method for handling events in the Document Object Model (DOM).
+Event bubbling is a DOM event propagation mechanism where, after an event occurs on a target element, it "bubbles up" through its parent elements to the root of the document.
+When you click an inner element, its event listener fires, followed by its parent's, and then its grandparent's, and so on.
+This default process allows parent elements to handle events initiated by their child elements and is often used for event delegation.
 ---

 ### 4. What is Event Delegation in JavaScript?
 Why is it useful?